Arthur Meighen: Second Conservative leadership

 In late 1941, Meighen was prevailed upon by a unanimous vote in a national conference of the party to become leader of the Conservative Party for the duration of the war.
 He accepted the party leadership on November 13, 1941, foregoing a leadership convention, and campaigned in favour of overseas conscription, a measure which his predecessor, Robert Manion, had opposed.
 As leader, Meighen continued to champion a National Government including all parties, which the party had advocated in the 1940 federal election.

 Meighen, lacking a Commons seat, resigned from the Senate on January 16, 1942, and campaigned in a by-election for the Toronto riding of York South.
 His candidacy received the improbable support of the Liberal Premier of Ontario Mitchell Hepburn; this act effectively hastened the end of Hepburn's Liberal Premiership, and did not in any case grant Meighen durable electoral support.
 The Liberals did not run a candidate in the riding due to a prevailing convention of allowing the Opposition leader a seat.
 Still harbouring a deep hatred for the Conservative leader and thinking that the return to the Commons of the ardently conscriptionist Meighen would further inflame the smouldering conscription issue, King arranged for campaign resources to be sent to the Co-operative Commonwealth Federation's Joseph Noseworthy.
 Federal Liberal support and rising CCF fortunes ensured that Meighen was defeated in the February 9, 1942, vote.

 With its leader excluded from the Commons, the Conservative Party was further weakened.
 Meighen continued to campaign for immediate conscription as part of a "total war" effort through the spring and summer, but did not again seek a seat in the House of Commons.
 In September, Meighen called for a national party convention to "broaden out" the party's appeal.
 It remained unclear whether Meighen sought to have his leadership confirmed or to have his successor chosen.
 As the convention neared, news sources reported that Meighen had approached Manitoba's Liberal-Progressive Premier John Bracken about seeking the leadership, and that the convention would adopt a platform that would move the party toward acceptance of the welfare state.
 Meighen announced in his keynote address to the party on December 9, 1942, that he was not a candidate for the leadership and the party subsequently chose Bracken as leader, and renamed itself the Progressive Conservative Party of Canada.

 Retirement and death

 Following his second political retirement, Meighen returned to the practice of law in Toronto.
 He died from heart failure in Toronto, aged 86, on August 5, 1960, and was buried in St. Marys Cemetery, St. Marys, Ontario, near his birthplace.
-He had the second longest retirement of any Canadian Prime Minister, at 33 years, 315 days, Joe Clark surpassed him on January 12, 2014.
+He has the second longest retirement of any Canadian Prime Minister, at 33 years, 315 days until Joe Clark surpassed him on January 12, 2014.